 2025 Dodge Charger Redesign

-Very interesting, that the All-New 2025 Dodge Charger Arrives With Two Body Styles. we believe this is an amazing revolution as Stellantis reinvents the muscle vehicle market with the electric Dodge Charger, which was previewed previously with the Charger Daytona SRT concept.
+It’s exciting that the All-New 2025 Dodge Charger Arrives With Two Body Styles.
+This is a fantastic revolution as Stellantis reinvents the muscle vehicle market with the electric Dodge Charger, previewed previously with the Charger Daytona SRT concept.
 While its looks evoke memories, the next-generation Charger is all-new inside, powered by the STLA Large platform and featuring the most advanced EV technology in Stellantis’ lineup.

-This was also confirmed by Cristian Agatie from Autoevolution, who in his report said that Stellantis took its time before launching it into the electric vehicle market.
+Cristian Agatie also affirmed this from Autoevolution, who, in his report, said that Stellantis took its time before launching it into the electric vehicle market.
 It is difficult to disagree that they did it successfully.
 The Ram 1500 REV is one of the most impressive electric vehicles expected to debut in 2024, but the Dodge Charger EV is the real game changer.

 New Dodge Charger STLA Large Platform

-The performance variations of the Dodge Charger Daytona Scat Pack are truly heartbreaking here.
+The 2025 Dodge Charger Scat Pack performance variations are heartbreaking here.
 With 670 horsepower, it can accelerate from 0 to 60 mph in 3.3 seconds and cover the quarter mile in 11.5 seconds.
-According to Dodge, this allows the Charger to retain its title as the fastest and most powerful muscle vehicle in the world.
+According to Dodge, this allows the Charger to retain its title as the world’s fastest and most powerful muscle vehicle.
 The 496-horsepower Charger R/T isn’t far behind either, completing the same task in 4.7 and 13.1 seconds, respectively.

 The 2024 Dodge Charger Daytona models are the first to feature the STLA Large architecture.
 This highly adaptable, modular vehicle architecture can accommodate a variety of suspension and powertrain configurations to meet specific vehicle performance requirements.
 The Daytona electric model features a 400-volt motor system that delivers supercharged V8 performance without exhaust emissions.

 Dodge calls the front and rear drive units the Electric Drive Module (EDM), which has a three-in-one architecture that includes the inverter, gearbox, and motor.
 Each EDM produces up to 335 horsepower (250 kW) and 300 pound-feet of torque.
-However, not all of that power is available, with the Daytona R/T producing 456 horsepower in standard mode and the Scat Pack producing 630 horsepower.
-Extra power can be activated with a button on the steering wheel, offering a 15-second boost.
-The paddle shifters allow you to select three levels of regenerative braking: regen 01.g, 0.2g, and 0.3g.
+However, not all that power is available, with the Daytona R/T producing 456 horsepower in standard mode and the Scat Pack producing 630 horsepower.
+Extra energy can be activated with a button on the steering wheel, offering a 15-second boost.
+The paddle shifters allow you to select three levels of regenerative braking: regen 01: g, 0.2g, and 0.3g.

 The battery pack has an installed capacity of 100.5 kWh and a peak discharge rate of 550 kW.
 It uses prismatic cells, which provide more stable construction and superior thermal performance.
 Nickel-cobalt-aluminum (NCA) synthesis produces high energy density.
 This setup allows the Dodge Daytona R/T to travel up to 317 miles (510 kilometers) on a single charge, while the high-performance Scat Pack provides a range of 260 miles (418 kilometers).